celikkoseoglu/celikk-personal-website/src/blog/appleWatch.md

 Moral of the story is:

-#### Wearing a smartwatch has never been more accessible and great as before!
+#### Wearing a smartwatch is more accessible and exciting than ever before!

 I wonder what's next in terns of smart wearables.
 Glasses?
 Rings?